Key Terms to Know About Credit and Lending

 A loan term is the amount of time agreed upon in a loan contract for the loan to be paid off.
 For example, LendingClub provides access to three- and five-year personal loan terms.

 Rather than being backed by an asset such as a car or home, an unsecured loan does not use collateral.
 Credit history, income, and other attributes are considered to determine a person’s creditworthiness for unsecured credit.
-A personal loan through LendingClub is an unsecured loan.
+Most personal loans through LendingClub are unsecured loans.

 A secured loan is backed by a valuable asset (such as a car or property) which is used as collateral.
 Some loans throught LendingClub are secured loans.